 Over the last month, Google quietly rolled out Hummingbird with little or no fanfare.
 That should not be taken as an indication that Google sees Hummingbird as a minor change to their search engine algorithm.
 Just the opposite.

 With Hummingbird, Google hopes to significantly alter the way users interact with their search engine.
 All search engines seek to provide relevant search results quickly and efficiently.
-Google is working toward a new level of speed and precision in their search results.
+Google is working toward a new level of speed and precision in its search results.

 What Makes Hummingbird So Different?